 Seat belts – You can be pulled over and ticketed by the police if you or your passengers are not wearing seat belts.
 Children below a certain height, age or weight must be in an approved booster or car seats.

-Should I see a doctor after the accident?
+Should I see a doctor after a car accident?

 A visit with your doctor may be a good idea for both you and your passengers.
 It’s possible you could be injured and not know it right away.
 At least call your doctor or another health care provider for help in deciding what your needs may be.